-Social responsibility - the protection of children and young persons from being harmed or exploited by gambling is of significant concern.
-The Licensing Authority would expect to see the list of measures that would be taken to protect children, as well as the assistance that would be made available to all those with gambling problems;
+The protection of children and young persons from being harmed or exploited by gambling is of significant concern.
+The licensing authority would expect to see the list of measures that would be taken to protect children as well as the assistance that would be made available to those with gambling problems.